Seanye333/Challenge-2-ResumeWeb/README.md

 6. Website will display on your default browser

 ## Usage
-Please open the HTML file (index.html) in a web browser to view the Horiseon Services homepage.
+Please open the HTML file (index.html) in a web browser to view the homepage.
 The CSS file (style.css & reset.css) is referenced in the HTML file and automatically applied to the webpage in the web browser.
 The website will be deployed for all customer to use by simply copy and paste to browser.

 ![alt text](assets/images/Challenge2-resume-web-screenshot.jpg)